Carolista/swd-react-demo/README.md

 #### One Last Reusable Component

 1. If you look at the bottom of the cards displaying on the page, notice the padding is a little uneven.
 This has to do with the way the specific content affects the padding with its own margins.
-We need to add a little extra space below the artist's name in the `ArtworkCard` component where the specific issue occurs, but we don't want to change the padding of `Card` or the bottom margin of `<h6>`.
+We need to add a little extra space below the artist's name in the `ArtworkCard` component where the specific issue occurs, but we don't want to change the padding of `Card` or the bottom margin of `<h4>` in `ArtworkCard`.
 1. Create a new reusable component called `Spacer` that accepts `marginX` and `marginY` props and applies it to a `<div>` using inline CSS.
 Make sure if either of the props is not used, the corresponding margin setting has a default value of `0` instead.
 1. This component can now be used anywhere in the app to provide an adjustment horizontally or vertically.
 (You could even provide for a character to be used between other content for inline spacing, as I've done in my solution.)
-1. Insert an instance of the `Spacer` component below the title & artist section in `ArtworkCard`, and experiment with the vertical margin value you pass in as a prop until it looks balanced.
+1. Insert an instance of the `Spacer` component below the title & artist section in `ArtworkCard`, and experiment with the vertical margin value you pass in as a prop until it looks balanced visually in the UI.

 > Use the `part1-solution-basics` branch to check my solution.